Choosing a Linux Distro: Which Distro?

 Based on: Debian

-Desktop environment(s): Gnome (flagship), most others through flavours
+Desktop environment(s): GNOME (flagship), most available through flavours

 Backed by: large corporation (Canonical)